Individual Variation In Health During Infection

 From Genes To Individuals To Populations

-Broadly, we want to know why there is so much variation in 1) how sick individuals get; 2) how sick individuals make others; and 3) how pathogens evolve in response to this variation.
+Broadly, we want to know why there is so much variation in 1) how sick individuals get; 2) how sick individuals make others; and 3) how pathogens spread and evolve in response to this variation.

-Most of our work uses the fruit fly Drosophila melanogaster as model of invertebrate immunity during systemic and chronic infections by both viral and bacterial pathogens.
+Most of our work uses the fruit fly Drosophila melanogaster as model of invertebrate immunity during systemic and chronic infections by either viral and bacterial pathogens.
 Drosophila is the ideal model system to address this challenging problem, as it is arguably one of the best models of genetics, immunity, infection, and behaviour, along with a so far untapped potential as a model for experimental epidemiology.
 The overall aim of our research is to measure and integrate variation at all these levels, in order to understand how individual changes at the genomic level may impact the health of individuals and populations when faced with infection.

 Genetic variation in resistance and tolerance to infection

 Resistance mechanisms that reduce pathogen burdens have been widely investigated, but it is becoming increasingly clear that other ways of improving host health, such as controlling damage during infection, also play an important role in host defence.
 We're currently using the Drosophila Genetic Reference Panel (DGPR) to explore how genetic variation for tolerance to viral infection may affect viral transmission and evolution.

 The genetic basis of variation in pathogen shedding

 Identifying the causes of variation in transmission among hosts is an important step for successful disease control, but is challenging in the context of epidemics.
 One approach is to study disease transmission under a variety of genetic and environmental contexts in controlled experimental conditions.
 We are testing the role of host genetics in different components of viral shedding and spreading in D. melanogaster.